 Ogechi Nwaokelemeh, Board Member

 Ogechi Nwaokelemeh, Ph.D is a Kinesiologist who has a passion for promoting health in under-served communities.
 She earned a BS in Kinesiology from the University of Texas at Austin, a MS in Exercise Physiology from Howard University and a PhD in Kinesiology (Physical Activity and Health) from the University of Massachusetts-Amherst.
 She recently contributed to a chapter in the textbook titled, ‘Physical Activity in Diverse Populations’ that went to press this year.
 Dr. Nwaokelemeh’s research interests include obesity prevention and physical activity promotion in children and adult populations alike.
 She is currently a professor at Westmont College in Santa Barbara, CA.

-Jewellisa Bolden, Webmaster and Secretary
+Jewellisa Bolden, Secretary

 Jewellisa Bolden, our Santa Barbara native studied psychology at Howard University.
 Post schooling she has found her career as a corporate buyer for a large staffing company.
 She enjoys the part she plays in supporting a company that helps 100,000 Americans find work each year.
 Keeping busy, she is also a manager at Lane Bryant in Santa Barbara where she enjoys changing her clients lives through fashion.
 In her fleeting spare time she enjoys lending her skills to the Santa Barbara Young Black Professionals as our webmaster.
 She enjoys event planning and is always ready to throw a party.
 She is also a country buff and enjoys getting out to line, two step, and swing dance.